Aswath-Ramana/Health_Dashboard/CONTRIBUTING.md

 ---

-Thank you for contributing to HIA!
+Thank you for contributing!
 Your efforts help make this project better for everyone.